Misunderstood and Mistranslated Words of Jesus

 And these will go away into age-to-come age-lasting (aionios) corrective punishment (kolasis), but the righteous into age-to-come eternal (aionios) life.

-This is indeed the true meaning of this verse, as originally inspired by God’s Spirit, and it does not introduce any contradiction into the Word of God.
+This is indeed the true meaning of this verse, as originally inspired by God’s Spirit, and it does not introduce any contradiction whatsoever into the Word of God.

 What about the parable of the Rich Man and Lazarus?

 The parable of ‘The Rich Man and Lazarus’, as given in Luke 16:19-31, is about the mystery of the Kingdom of God.
 This parable is the most misunderstood of all of Jesus’s parables.
-As mentioned, we have allocated the next chapter, Chapter 19, to explain this parable in detail.
+As previously mentioned, we have allocated the next chapter, Chapter 19, to explain this parable in detail.

 We have now fully refuted all of the so-called proof texts, spoken by Jesus Himself, which are used by hell believers to support their unbiblical false doctrine of eternal torture in hell.
 As we have seen from Scripture, Jesus Christ did not believe in hell and He did not teach hell.